-Success of expatriates and also failure of expatriates can be judge as how much expatriate have contributed toward the mission and vision of a company (Dan Wanga, 2014).
-Two main personal traits of expatriates are emotional intelligence and cultural intelligence have great influence on expatriate's adjustment in host country (templer et al, 2006).
-Expatriates those are good at cultural intelligence it means they will be good in making interactions with other peoples and they able to resolve the problems that faced by their self in presenting nation or region (Kartikab, 2014).
-If expatriates have maximum international experience it means they will be good in developing attitude, behaviors, knowledge & skills (Kartikab, 2014).that have positive influence on expatriates adjustment in foreign country (Dan Wanga, 2014).
+Success of expatriates and also failure of expatriates can be judged as how much expatriate have contributed towards the mission and vision of a company (Dan Wanga, 2014).
+Two main personal traits of expatriates are emotional intelligence and cultural intelligence having great influence on expatriate's adjustment in host country (templer et al, 2006).
+Expatriates those are good at cultural intelligence means they will be good in making interactions with other peoples and they are able to resolve the problems faced by them in present nation or region (Kartikab, 2014).
+If expatriates have maximum international experience it means they will be good in developing attitude, behaviors, knowledge & skills(Kartikab, 2014).that have positive influence on expatriates adjustment in foreign country (Dan Wanga, 2014).

 In addition, expatriates adjustment is greatly influenced by family support and family adaptability.
-When expatriates get support from his family which will helps to expatriates to work in better way in foreign environment (caligiuri, 2000).
-Families of expatriates having good ability to adjust in new environment will helps the expatriates to do their work more effectively in new environment.
+When expatriates get support from his family it helps him to work in a better way in foreign environment (caligiuri, 2000).
+Families of expatriates having good ability to adjust in new environment will help the expatriates to do their work more effectively in new environment.
 And the parental interestand family to work conflict influence the expatriates adjustment in positive way, but this result don't support the hypothesis that shows family to work conflict and parental interest negatively influence the expatriates adjustment.
-This research is based on spillover theory (Kartikab, 2014).
-Parental interest and family to work conflict is a big challenge to motivate the expatriates to do hard work.
+This research is based on spillover theory (Kartikab, 2014).Parental interest and family to work conflict is a big challenge to motivate the expatriates to do hard work.
 And then the adjustment of expatriates will be deteriorated and negative consequences will occur.
 Mentoring behavior & social capital has great influence on adjustment of expatriates and their performance in positive way (Dan Wanga, 2014).
-Expatriates having higher social capital means having good social networks will positively affect the adjustment and performance.
-Mentoring behavior of expatriates help he to enhance networks which will enables expatriates to articulate his/her problems which he/she face in foreign country (templer et al, 2006).
+Expatriates having higher social capital means having good social networks which will enables expatriates to articulate his/her problems which he/she face in foreign country (templer et al, 2006).

 Expatriates adjustment have positive impact on performance which includes expatriates performance, innovative work, and organizational performance.
 Expatriates having good adjustment in new environment will be at higher level of performance (Shaffer and harrison.2001).
-Expatriates those are become successful in adjusting their self in new environment are performing their work more effectively (Kartikab, 2014).
+Expatriates those are successful in adjusting their self in new environment are performing their work more effectively (Kartikab, 2014).